SirPryderi/CSCU9V5-Exam-Notes/README.md

 In order for processes to communicate they need to be synchronized in order to prevent data inconsistency (i.e. process A reading while process B is writing the same file).
 There is a whole set of Race Conditions that needs to be handled in order to prevent inconsistencies.

+### Threads

+Most operating systems allow a process to have multiple thread of execution.
+A thread is like a process, but shares memory space and resources with the other threads in the same process.
+This makes thread switching and thread scheduling less cost intensive than the process equivalents.

+Benefits of using threads are:

+- **Responsiveness** – an application continues running even if part of it is blocked or performing a lengthy operation.
+- **Resource sharing** – Threads share memory and resources of the process they belong to.
+- **Economy** – allocating memory and resources to processes is costly.
+Creating and switching between threads is more cost effective as the overhead is smaller.
+- **Utilisation** of multiprocessor architectures – each thread may run on a different processor.
+In a single processor environment, the context switching allows pseudo parallelism.

+Threads have states like processes.

+#### Multi-threading models
+Different operating systems provide different approach to multi-threading, and how each thread communicates with the kernel.

+Operating systems usually fall in one the three categories:

+- **Many-to-One** ─ All the user-level threads communicate with a single kernel-level thread.
+This causes each thread to be scheduled and does not support multiple cores.
+- **One-to-One** ─ A kernel-level thread is created for each user-level thread.
+This allows a better use of multiple cores, but has a greater overhead, as creating a new user-space thread will create also a new kernel-space thread.
+- **Many-to-Many** ─ The number of kernel threads depend on the machine, and each user-level thread is assigned to one of the existing kernel-threads.
+This has a lower overhead than the _one-to-one_ and supports multiple cores.

 ## Concurrency